PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.Abstractions.md

 ### IPipeboxHandler

-The `IPipeboxHandler` interface defines the abstraction for the small tasks (also known as `Handlers`) that compose a pipeline.
+The `IPipeboxHandler` interface defines the abstraction for the small tasks (Handlers) that compose a pipeline.

 **Methods**